Making a complaint about PIP

 The senior DWP manager will ask for an independent internal review of your complaint.
 They will contact you within 15 working days to tell you their outcome or when you can expect a response if it will take longer.

-If at this stage you’re not happy with the DWP response you can take your complaint to the Independent Case Examiner (ICE) – which is separate from the DWP.
+If at this stage you’re not happy with the DWP response you can take your complaint to the Independent Case Examiner (ICE) – which is separate and independent from the DWP.
 You must contact them within six months of getting the DWP’s final response and send them a copy of it.

 Independent Case Examiner